STUDY JAPANESE ONLINE WITH NATIVES HERE

 Ancient documents record Lotus Ikebana being offered to the Buddha in the Todai Temple ceremonies.
 Another record called Manyoshu, cataloged 166 types of flowers like hagi and ume that are used to make Ikebana.

-Other data claim that this art does not have just a religious symbol.
-Ikebana also served as entertainment for the residents of the imperial house before cocktails.
-Zensai Awase na Heian era.
+Other data claims that this art does not just have a religious symbol.
+Ikebana also served as entertainment for the residents of the imperial household before Zensai Awase cocktails in the Heian Era.

 Ikebana - a Japanese art of floral arrangements

-In the book Manyôshû the names of 166 types of flowers are cataloged, as Hagi and Ume.
-There is also data confirming that ikebana served as a kind of diversion for Imperial Household residents before cocktail parties (Zensai Awase) in the Heian Era.
+In the book Manyôshû, the names of 166 types of flowers are cataloged, such as Hagi and Ume.
+There is also confirmed data that ikebana served as a type of entertainment for the residents of the Imperial House before cocktails (Zensai Awase) in the Heian Era.

-The ikebana it is always composed of all the parts of a plant, such as stems, leaves, flowers and branches, which according to the Japanese symbolize heaven, earth and humanity.
+The ikebana is always composed of all parts of a plant, such as stems, leaves, flowers, and branches, which according to the Japanese symbolize heaven, earth, and humanity.

 Like most traditional Japanese arts, it gradually lost space and tradition.
 Fortunately, Ikebana was fully promoted as a decorative flower art, gaining strength in the decoration of places.